salt-formulas/salt-formula-nova/README.rst

 libvirt CPU mode
 ----------------

 Allow setting the model of CPU that is exposed to a VM.
-This allows better support live migration between hypervisors with different hardware, among other things.
+This allows for better support live migration between hypervisors with different hardware, among other things.
 Defaults to host-passthrough.

 .. code-block:: yaml